ENC-1010

 ×

-ENC-1020 Writing for Success IIAre you ready to take your writing skills to the next level?
+ENC-1020 Writing for Success II Are you ready to take your writing skills to the next level?
 This course explores reliable research methods, ethical use of sources and other writing tools, effective organizational and rhetorical strategies, and engagement with the writing process.
 A highlight of this course is its practical application and focus on writing for real-world target audiences.
 Students will choose an issue affecting their lives at home, at school, at work, or in their communities to research and analyze.
 The skills and knowledge from this course will benefit students in a wide range of disciplines and careers as they learn how to use research to identify, analyze, and evaluate the complex problems and issues that affect our world.
-Advisory: It is advisable to have knowledge in a course equivalent to ENC-1010: Writing for Success with a grade of C or better to succeed in this course.
-Students are responsible for making sure that they have the necessary knowledge.
-Study Methods:
+Prerequisite: Students must have completed ENC-1010: Writing for Success or an equivalent course with a grade of C or better prior to enrolling in this course.

-Credits: 3 Preview the Online Syllabus | Writing for Success II | 3 |
+| Writing for Success II | 3 |

 MAT-1210